Abayomi Wilfrid Karnga

 Abayomi Wilfrid Karnga (29 November 1882 – 22 November 1952) was a Liberian historian, educator, politician, counselor at law, and statesman who served as an Associate Justice of the Supreme Court of the Republic of Liberia.
-Born at the settlement of Tallah in the northwestern section of Liberia in Grand Cape Mount County, Karnga began a long career in government service to include Postmaster General and General Secretary of the True Whig Party, the Liberian political party that was in power from 1869 to 1980.
+Born at the settlement of Tallah in the northwestern section of Liberia in Grand Cape Mount County, Karnga began a long career in government service which included service as Postmaster General and General Secretary of the True Whig Party, the Liberian political party that was in power from 1869 to 1980.

 Early life and education

 Karnga was born in 1882 at the settlement of Tallah in the northwestern section of Liberia, Grand Cape Mount County.
 His parents, who were recaptive Africans from the Congo region, landed in Liberia in 1859 after being taken off a slave ship by the American slave squadron.
 His father, Orangge (Prince of Solongo, Belgian Congo), was a member of the Kongo tribal subgroup Solongo, from the Mbamba region.
 His grandmother, Kambi, also from the Mbamba region, held the title Mfumu Ankento (Queen of Solongo kia Mbamba).

 In 1888, the Congo Free State was established by Henry Morton Stanley under the leadership of King Leopold II of Belgium.
 Many recaptive Africans felt it safe to return home.
 Karnga’s father, Orangge, decided to visit the Congo, the country of his birth.
 Karnga wrote about the trip saying that in the year 1888, when he was a little boy, his father took him on a visit to the Congo.
 Karnga’s father also took his wife Sarah, and daughter Elizabeth along.
 The family embarked from Monrovia on the steam ship Ambriz, a Belgian merchant ship, which took one month on the voyage to get to Boma.
-Karnga met his grandmother, Kambi who was still alive.
-The family intended to remain in the Congo, but due to Karnga’s serious illness a few months after their arrival, a decision was made to return to Liberia.
+Karnga met his grandmother, Kambi, who was still alive.
+The family intended to remain in the Congo, but due to Karnga's serious illness a few months after their arrival, a decision was made to return to Liberia.
 Orangge secured tickets for his family to return home on the British merchant ship Benue after being in the Congo for a year.
 The ship was quarantined in Freetown and not permitted to land in Liberia.
 Unfortunately, Elizabeth died on the way.
-Karnga’s mother Sarah died immediately upon landing in Freetown, and was buried at Kissi.
-In 1989, after being in Freetown for a month, Karnga and Orangge returned to Liberia on the steam ship Biafra.
+Karnga's mother Sarah died immediately upon landing in Freetown, and was buried at Kissi.
+In 1889, after being in Freetown for a month, Karnga and Orangge returned to Liberia on the steam ship Biafra.

-On his return to Tallah, Karnga entered the St John’s Protestant Episcopal Mission School located in the nearby town of Robertsport.
-Upon completion of his studies there, he entered the Liberia College in the capitol city of Monrovia.
-Among Karnga’s classmates who graduated with him in 1903 were Edwin J Barclay, later President of Liberia, and Louis A. Grimes, later Chief Justice of the Supreme Court of Liberia.
+On his return to Tallah, Karnga entered the St John's Protestant Episcopal Mission School located in the nearby town of Robertsport.
+Upon completion of his studies there, he entered Liberia College in the capital city of Monrovia.
+Among Karnga's classmates who graduated with him in 1903 were Edwin Barclay, later president of Liberia, and Louis Arthur Grimes, later Chief Justice of the Supreme Court of Liberia.